 I was also obsessed with this striped colorful mountain opposite Aconcagua, which we dubbed Cerro Amazeballs.

 You might also like: The Best Travel Pillows for Different Types of Sleepers

 On our way back to Mendoza, we stopped in a small town for a traditional asado lunch.
 It was full of local families celebrating Easter, and we sat and drank wine and ate all manner of meats, just basking in the warm March day and feeling like we belonged there.

 After spending the next morning walking around Mendoza, we caught a flight back to Buenos Aires for our last day in Argentina.
 Obviously you could spend an entire week here, and it’s ideal to have 2-3 days in a new city to explore, but there’s still a TON you can see with just one day.
 You just need a game plan.

 We stayed at a cute Airbnb in Palermo, so were pretty central to everything.
 We got in pretty late at night due to flight delays (yes, more), so after dropping our bags we had the taxi driver take us straight to dinner at Don Julio, where we had a reservation.
-A traditional steakhouse is a must in Argentina, but particularly in Buenos Aires.
+A traditional steakhouse is a must on any Argentina itinerary, but particularly in Buenos Aires.